junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Whatever angel out there," he says, grumpily, can't decide whether to keep the eyes open or shut, settled with squinting, "uh, hope you're on our side.
 Could use a little help here."

-The sigil on the fridge door brightens up, burning into a lit-up golden color, as bright as the silvery light leaking from inside Cas, then dying out slowly.
-The pattern seems a little shallower than before, muffled, Bobby observes, not knowing what it means.
+The sigil on the fridge door brightens up, burning into a lit-up golden color, as bright as the light leaking from inside Cas, then dying out slowly.
+The pattern seems a little shallower than before, muffled, Bobby observes, not sure what it means.

 No angel shows up.
-Not sure if it's good or bad news.
+Not sure if it's good or bad news, either.

 Bobby turns back to the books for help.